-- the headteacher and SENCO operate an open door policy for parents/carers seeking support and advice. - the dedicated SEN Governor who is available as a contact point - individual arrangements can be made for phased entry into Reception class - additional time and special arrangements for SATs - support for transition between classes - a transition group for vulnerable Y6 pupils transferring to secondary school - inviting the SENCO of the receiving secondary school to the final Annual Review in year 6.
+- the headteacher and SENCO operate an open door policy for parents/carers seeking support and advice. - The SEN Parent Support Group meets regularly in school to discuss issues, raise awareness and support each other

+- the dedicated SEN Governor who is available as a contact point - individual arrangements can be made for phased entry into Reception class - additional time and special arrangements for SATs - support for transition between classes - a transition group for vulnerable Y6 pupils transferring to secondary school - inviting the SENCO of the receiving secondary school to the final Annual Review in year 6.